 workflowMode: 'standard',

-// defaultAgent: the built-in the Hub routes to when no specific agent is named
+// defaultAgent: the route target used when no specific agent is named

 defaultAgent: DEFAULT_AGENT,